Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

 1969

 It was all but over for the Spoonful by ’69.
 Zal Yanovsky had fled to Canada, his tail between his legs.
 John Sebastian had played Woodstock and placed his old band squarely in his rearview mirror.
-And what remained of one of the shortest-lived great bands in history opted to release one more LP; if only (it would seem) out of habit.
+And what remained of one of the shortest-lived great bands in history opted to release one more LP, if only (it would seem) out of habit.
 The album predictably didn't do a thing.
 Neither did either of its singles, one of which – this one – topped out at #91.
-But that doesn’t make it any less worthy of a spot on this jukebox because this version of Me About You (originally a non-hit for the Turtles) remains one of the oddest yet most beautiful and moving recordings of the decade, one that reminds me every time I hear it just how underutilized drummer/singer Joe Butler was during the Spoonful’s brief but oh-so-magical run.
+But that doesn’t make it any less worthy of a spot on this jukebox because this version of Me About You -- originally released by the Turtles -- remains one of the oddest yet most moving recordings of the decade, one that reminds me each time I hear it just how underutilized drummer/singer Joe Butler was during the Spoonful’s brief but oh-so-magical run.

 132. Oh How Happy